shawnBuilds/from-your-lens/docs/done.md

 ## 07/08
 - App now stores actual image data for users so it can be shared with friends
 - Implemented photo upload to server storage when user finds friend's face in photos

+## 07/09
+- Photo sharing improvements.
+The database now stores image references that match those in server storage, enabling users to get photos shared by other users